ExaScience/elprep/README.md

 Data sets in sequencing pipelines can become very large.
 Therefore you may need to tweak the default heap size of SBCL to be able to use an SBCL-based version of elPrep.

-Specifically, you may need to increase the value of \*backend-page-bytes\* before building SBCL itself.
+Specifically, you may need to increase the value of \*gencgc-card-bytes\* before building SBCL itself.
 In the source distribution of SBCL, you can edit this variable in the file src/compiler/target/backend-parms.lisp, where target is the platform where you want to run elPrep, so for example in src/compiler/x86-64/backend-parms.lisp.

 You may also need to specify a larger dynamic space size when building elPrep.
 You can do this by building elPrep as follows: